-This story was published on 15 March 2019.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 15 March 2019.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Matching a growing business with a mature age worker has proved a boost for Tweed Heads business Firestorm Motorcycles and its new Restart employee.